XSEDE/ipf/docs/INSTALL.md

 $IPF_ETC/ipf/workflow/glue2.

 ### How is an IPF workflow invoked?
-An workflow can be invoked by running the ipf_workflow program with a workflow definition file argument, like this:
+To run a workflow execute the ipf_workflow program passing it a workflow definition file argument, like this:

     $INSTALL_DIR/ipf-VERSION/ipf/bin/ipf_workflow <workflow.json>

-Workflow json files are specified relative to $IPF_ETC, so `ipf_workflow sysinfo.json` and `ipf_workflow glue2/<resource>_services.json` are both valid invokations.
+Workflow JSON files are specified relative to $IPF_ETC, so `ipf_workflow sysinfo.json` and `ipf_workflow glue2/<resource>_services.json` are both valid invokations.

 Scripts for init.d are provided by ipf_configure_xsede for each workflow it configures.